ariellourenco/dotfiles/docs/Yubikey.md

 This guide will walk you through how to generate GPG keys that are good for general use, including encryption and code signing with all keys generated and stored on YubiKey.

 > [!WARNING]
-> These are my preferences and it might not suit your needs.
+> This is the result of my own curiosity, investigation and preferences which might not suit your needs.
 Do your own research and pick the appropriate strategy for your specific requirements.

 ## Overview